TanStack/table/docs/api/features/row-selection.md

 ## State

-Row selection state is stored on the table instance using the following shape:
+Row selection state is stored on the table using the following shape:

 ```tsx
 export type RowSelectionState = Record<string, boolean>